LittleTimmy52/OpenComputers/README.md

 ### Address to file
 This saves all components to a file, the other script inserts a specified component address into a specified script at the top

+### MineOS

+This is where anything I made for MineOS is located.
+Currently just pictures.

 ### Security
 This is a collection of my basic security scripts for the OpenSecurity addon to OpenComputers